Reception of WikiLeaks: India

 In identical statements to both Houses of Parliament on 18 March 2011, then Prime Minister Manmohan Singh rejected all allegations against his government revealed by the United States diplomatic cables leak, including allegations of bribery during the 2008 Lok Sabha vote of confidence.
 Singh told Parliament, "The Government of India cannot confirm the veracity, contents or even the existence of such communications.
 I may point out that many of the persons referred to in those reports have stoutly denied the veracity of the contents.
 An issue was raised that the offence of bribery was committed in India.
 Government rejects that allegation absolutely and firmly."

 In an interview with Times Now, Julian Assange labelled the Indian government's response as "one of the worst in the world" and a "clear attempt to mislead the nation on what the cables were".
 Assange stated, "The response by the government left a lot to be desired.
 Before it was clear to me that Prime Minister Mr. Singh was deliberately attempting to mislead the Indian people on what type of material this was.
 People tell me that he is not personally corrupt, I do not know myself as I don't have information on that.
 But, his reaction left a lot to be desired.
 It wasn't to fully and frankly investigate what was going on and then provide finding to the parliament.
 Rather, it was attempt to spin the issue and I suspect that has come from experience in dealing with similar scandals in the past."

 Iran

-The President of Iran, Mahmoud Ahmadinejad, also criticised WikiLeaks following the release of United States diplomatic cables.
+The Former President of Iran, Mahmoud Ahmadinejad, also criticised WikiLeaks following the release of United States diplomatic cables.
 Ahmadinejad claimed that the release of cables purporting to show concern with Iran by Arab states was a planned leak by the United States to discredit his government, though he did not indicate whether he believed WikiLeaks was in collusion with the United States or was simply an unwitting facilitator.